cianmj/nrc/README.md

-NRC_Summer_Research
+NRC Summer Research 2003-2004
 ===================

-Fortran codes for the time propagation of Gauss-Hermite Wavepackets.
+Fortran codes for the time propagation of Wavepackets.